News

 Author(s):

-The annual Best Hospitals report from US News & World Report compares more than 4,500 hospitals across 15 specialties and 22 procedures and conditions.
+The annual Best Hospitals report from US News & World Report compares more than 4500 hospitals across 15 specialties and 22 procedures and conditions.

 (Image Credit: © 2025 Gresham Smith)

-US News & World Report has released its annual list of the “Best Hospitals,” and Bascom Palmer Eye Institute has once again achieved the top spot in the ophthalmology specialty, ranking first for the 22nd year in a row.
+U.S. News & World Report has released its annual list of Best Hospitals, and Bascom Palmer Eye Institute has once again achieved the top spot in the ophthalmology specialty, ranking first for the 22nd consecutive year.

-The annual Best Hospitals report from US News & World Report compares more than 4,500 hospitals across 15 specialties and 22 procedures and conditions, of which only 13% received a Best Hospitals designation.1 Ophthalmology is one of the many specialties that are included in the ranking.
-Other specialties included in the rankings include:
+The annual report compares more than 4500 hospitals across 15 specialties and 22 procedures and conditions, of which only 13% received a Best Hospitals designation.1 Ophthalmology is one of many specialties that are included in the ranking.
+Others include the following:

-According to US News & World Report, this is due to “available data for the 3 specialties being significantly limited, and life-threatening conditions and procedures are more uncommon in Ophthalmology and Psychiatry, rendering mortality irrelevant as a primary outcome.”
+According to U.S. News & World Report, this is due to “available data for the 3 specialties being significantly limited, and life-threatening conditions and procedures are more uncommon in ophthalmology and psychiatry, rendering mortality irrelevant as a primary outcome.”

 Rankings used nominations from the most recent 3 years of physician surveys (2023, 2024, and 2025).
-Scores were calculated separately in each year and averaged so each year’s scores are given equal weighting in the final expert opinion score.
+Scores were calculated separately in each year and averaged so that each year’s scores are given equal weighting in the final expert opinion score.

 The sample for the 2025 physician survey was selected from a database of all practicing US physicians compiled by Doximity, as was the 2024 survey.
-Doximity’s Physician Database includes every practicing US physician, identified by National Provider Identifier (NPI) number and sources from US Department of Health and Human Services NPI Registry, state medical boards, and specialty boards.
+Doximity’s Physician Database includes every practicing US physician, identified by National Provider Identifier (NPI) number and sourced from the US Department of Health and Human Services NPI Registry, state medical boards, and specialty boards.

 To regulate bias, survey responses were adjusted based on a physician’s current affiliation using data from multiple sources to determine whether a physician is currently affiliated with each hospital they nominated.
 Therefore, nominations from unaffiliated physicians were weighted higher than those from physicians who have a current relationship with the hospital they nominated.
 A full breakdown of score weighting can be found online.

-Wen told Ophthalmology Times, “The 2025-2026 US News & World Report Best Hospitals for Ophthalmology include 11 institutions that consistently deliver superior patient care.
-Hospitals like Bascom Palmer Eye Institute (No. 1), Wills Eye Hospital (No. 2), and Wilmer Eye Institute (No. 3) represent the pinnacle of ophthalmic care in the U.S. This recognition from US News serves as a vital guide for patients seeking the highest quality of specialized eye care.”
+Wen told Ophthalmology Times, “The 2025-2026 U.S. News & World Report Best Hospitals for Ophthalmology include 11 institutions that consistently deliver superior patient care.
+Hospitals like Bascom Palmer Eye Institute (No. 1), Wills Eye Hospital (No. 2), and Wilmer Eye Institute (No. 3) represent the pinnacle of ophthalmic care in the US.
+This recognition from U.S. News serves as a vital guide for patients seeking the highest quality of specialized eye care.”

-The top 10 hospitals for ophthalmology 2024-2025, according to the US News & World Report, are:
+The top 10 hospitals for ophthalmology 2024-2025, according to U.S. News & World Report, are as follows:

 Don’t miss out—get Ophthalmology Times updates on the latest clinical advancements and expert interviews, straight to your inbox.